M\"obius randomness in the Hartle-Hawking state: The Hartle-Hawking norm

-We can compute inner product by using the inner product \eqref{innerprodEis2}.
-This gives the Eisenstein contributions as integrals which can be computed by summing over poles.
-Equivalently one can use the unfolding trick to arrive at an equivalent expression.
+We can compute the Eisenstein inner product by using \eqref{innerprodEis2}.
+This gives the Eisenstein contributions as integrals which can be evaluated by summing over poles.
+Alternatively, we can use the unfolding technique to arrive at an equivalent expression.
 Below we only present the unfolding computation.